Topped with a blanket of caramelized bacon, these Thick and Rich Smoky Sweet Baked Beans are the hit of any party or cookout!

 - ½ cup (140 g) molasses

-- ½ tsp chipotle chili powder regular chili powder may be substituted
+- ½ teaspoon chipotle chili powder regular chili powder or even cayenne pepper may be substituted

-- 2 tbsp barbeque sauce homemade or store bought
+- 2 tablespoon barbecue sauce homemade or store bought

 - ½ lb thick cut bacon, sliced into 2 inch slices